HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

     3. Add the OIDC definition as a server customization in the `values.yaml` file.

         The properties you need to specify depend on your identity provider configuration.
-For more information, see the [Open Liberty documentation on OIDC](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html){target="_blank"}.
+For more information, refer to the [Open Liberty documentation on OIDC](https://openliberty.io/docs/latest/reference/config/openidConnectClient.html){target="_blank"}.

         Before you begin, verify that the discovery endpoint URL (usually ending with `/.well-known/openid-configuration`) is valid by opening it in a browser.
 Then, update the `values.yaml` file with the client ID and secret that you obtained from your IdP.